 The payroll year end process takes place in December and requires you to close off your payroll year and set up the new one.

-We cover the four steps you have to take in our comprehensive article: Payroll year end: 4 things your HR and payroll team needs to do now.
+We cover the steps you have to take in our comprehensive article: Payroll year end: What your HR and payroll team needs to do now.

 Making sure you complete them in a timely manner will save a lot of stress for you and your team.